World's First Coin:

 Click on "

-First Coins Article," here or below, for an in-depth discussion of the "world's first coin."
+Oldest Coin Article," here or below, for an in-depth discussion of the "world's oldest coin."

 Other Lion Coins